PolaX3/fusion-deployer/README.md

 * LXIO: This will make the device show up as an 0x1020 "LXIO" or PumpHID/Nuvoton Pump device.
 You will get full 1khz compatibility with games and software that is written for it.
 * Gamepad: This turns the device into a generic HID gamepad with reactive lights.
 Use for general purpose PC use for generic games.
 This also offers the ability to control the lights with software on the PC.
+* Keyboard: This option is useful for older games with compatibility problems with the gamepad mode.
+Maps the device to QESZC and numpad 79513.
 * PIUIO: This option will let the device show up as a PIUIO for all legacy games and software that support it.
 The advantage is it will poll at a higher rate, allowing up to 4x resolution in polling for games that otherwise don't support an LXIO.
 * Stock PIUIO: This will restore the backup of the firmware that is taken on first flash.
 This will return your device to stock settings just as when you started.

 # how to flash the piuio